-Concerned about dry eyes?
-We can help with a variety of treatment options!LEARN MORE ABOUT DRY EYES
+Are you concerned about symptoms of dry eyes?
+We can help with a variety of dry eye treatment options!

-Floaters look like dark specks, clouds, threads or spider webs moving through your vision.
+Floaters look like dark specks, clouds, threads, or spider webs moving through your vision.
 Most people see them once in a while.
 Floaters may be pieces of gel or other material floating inside your eye.
 They are usually harmless.

 Blepharitis is inflammation of the membrane covering the inside of the eyelid and the white of the eye.
-It is caused by bacteria on the eyelids or on the skin around the eyes.
+It is caused by bacteria on the eyelids or the skin around the eyes.
 Dandruff or oily skin can also cause blepharitis.
 Wearing contact lenses or makeup can make symptoms worse.

 Think you may be suffering from blepharitis?
 Find out for sure and get relief.GET MORE INFORMATION ABOUT BLEPHARITIS